 Behind the advancing lava front solidification of stagnant areas restricts lava movement either to narrow surface channels, or internally in lava tubes beneath a surface crust.
-Overflow from the surface channel builds up a levee bank of thin sheets or spatter.
-Larger flows across the levee can feed lateral lava lobes with small internal lava tubes.
+Overflow from the surface channels builds up levee banks of thin sheets or spatter.
+Larger flows across a levee can feed lateral lava lobes with small internal lava tubes.
 A major breach of a levee may result in a large side flow, fed by its own channel, and the original channel may be abandoned.
-Good examples of lava channels (locally referred to as 'canals') occur at Mount Eccles (Figure 4.6).
+Good examples of lava channels (locally referred to as 'canals') occur at Mount Eccles (Figure 5.2).
 A number of shallow lava tubes are known in flows that have run off to the sides from these channels (Grimes, 1995 & in press).